 Ramadan is the Islamic calendar's holiest month and meant as a time of reflection, when devout Muslims abstain from eating, drinking, sex and smoking from dawn till dusk, in an effort to renew their focus on spiritual, rather than material, matters.

+A heat wave has covered much of the Mideast, putting even the most ardent believers to the test.
 The start of Ramadan changes every year, based on the sighting of the new moon at the start of the lunar month.

 The calculation can be a show of regional clout, with senior clerics across the conflicted Mideast and the two main sects of Islam often disagreeing.